-Commencing in January 2017, Hunter River High School has begun to introduce an innovative P-TECH styled skills-based program that will focus on aeronautical and related aerospace industries, and provide an industry supported pathway for students to achieve a post-school qualification in an area of growing local employment demand.
+In January 2017, Hunter River High School introduced an innovative P-TECH styled skills-based program that focuses on aeronautical and related aerospace industries, and provides an industry supported pathway for students to achieve a post-school qualification in an area of growing local employment demand.

-To achieve this goal, the school is working collaboratively with other education and training providers and a number of major locally-based employer partners including BAE Systems Australia, Jetstar, Varley Group Engineering and Ampcontrol.
+To achieve this goal, the school has worked collaboratively with other education and training providers and a number of major locally-based employer partners including BAE Systems Australia, Jetstar, Varley Group Engineering and Ampcontrol.

 To prepare its students for the world beyond school, all Year 10 students at Hunter River High School will commence a P-TECH immersion program in 2017, and take part in a range of industry supported learning experiences that will extend their education beyond the classroom.